 Voting members are confirmed members who have contributed to the congregation during the most recent year.
-They can attend and vote at the annual Congregational Meeting and any special meetings.
+They can attend and vote at the Annual Meeting of the congregation and any special meetings.
 They may vote in elections, and are eligible for lay leadership positions, either through annual elections or through appointment by Council.
 (Chapter 8)